cdymek/MyRepMoney/README.md

 The following are potential metrics to define and implement:

 In Aggregate...
-- Funds raised by zip code
+- Funds raised by zip code (IN TESTING)
-- Funds raised by state
+- Funds raised by state (NOT STARTED)
-- Funds raised by Congressional district
+- Funds raised by Congressional district (NOT STARTED)
-- Funds raised by Employer
+- Funds raised by Employer (NOT STARTED)
-- Funds raised by Industry
+- Funds raised by Industry (NOT STARTED)

 Per candidate...
-- Funds raised by zip code
+- Funds raised by zip code (NOT STARTED)
-- Funds raised by state
+- Funds raised by state (NOT STARTED)
-- Funds raised by Congressional district
+- Funds raised by Congressional district (NOT STARTED)
-- Funds raised by Employer
+- Funds raised by Employer (NOT STARTED)
-- Funds raised by Industry
+- Funds raised by Industry (NOT STARTED)
-- Ratio of funds raised within the district vs. outside the district
+- Ratio of funds raised within the district vs. outside the district (NOT STARTED)

 Per Party...
-- Funds raised by zip code
+- Funds raised by zip code (NOT STARTED)
-- Funds raised by state
+- Funds raised by state (NOT STARTED)
-- Funds raised by Congressional district
+- Funds raised by Congressional district (NOT STARTED)
-- Funds raised by Employer
+- Funds raised by Employer (NOT STARTED)
-- Funds raised by Industry
+- Funds raised by Industry (NOT STARTED)

 Individual vs. Committee...
-- Funds raised by zip code
+- Funds raised by zip code (IN PROGRESS)
-- Funds raised by state
+- Funds raised by state (NOT STARTED)
-- Funds raised by Congressional district
+- Funds raised by Congressional district (NOT STARTED)
-- Funds raised by Employer
+- Funds raised by Employer (NOT STARTED)
-- Funds raised by Industry
+- Funds raised by Industry (NOT STARTED)

 Web Reports